SYSTRA: Tram

 SYSTRA was involved in the design of over 60% of working tram lines in France.
-In 1997, SYSTRA partnered with the engineering group TYSIA to design Bordeaux's tram, the first one to go without overhead lines.
+In 1997, SYSTRA partnered with the engineering group TYSIA to design Bordeaux's tram, which was the first tramway to dispense with overhead lines.
 Brest's and Casablanca's tram lines, which SYSTRA designed were named second best in the world by the British Light Rail Transit Association in 2012.
 SYSTRA is also responsible for the project management of the Dubai tram, opened in 2014.
 The group had been active in the capital since 2003 when it was charged with conducting preliminary studies for the underground.
-In 2018, SYSTRA Canada was asked to engineer Quebec city's tram.
+In 2018, SYSTRA Canada was asked to engineer Quebec City's tram.

 Metro

 SYSTRA was involved in one in two underground projects across the world, whether as a designer or an engineer, to conduct studies or to assist the project management.
 The company has contributed to the following notable projects :